Emerson, Lake & Palmer (album): Critical reception

+Upon release, Loyd Grossmas at Rolling Stone enthused "this is such a good album it is best heard as a whole".
 Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said: "This opens with 'The Barbarian,' a keyboard showpiece (not to slight all the flailing and booming underneath) replete with the shifts of tempo, time, key, and dynamics beloved of these bozos.
 Does the title mean they see themselves as rock and roll Huns sacking nineteenth-century 'classical' tradition?
 Or do they think they're like Verdi portraying Ethiopians in Aida?
-From such confusions flow music as clunky as these heavy-handed semi-improvisations and would-be tone poems.
-Not to mention word poems."
+From such confusions flow music as clunky as these heavy-handed semi-improvisations and would-be tone poems."

+In a retrospective review, Bruce Eder at AllMusic claimed it "showcased the group at its least pretentious and most musicianly" while The Daily Vault hailed it as a "dizzying mix of keyboard solos, incredible bass work, excellent vocals and powerful drums".
 Paul Stump's 1997 History of Progressive Rock commented of the album, "Still hailed by many as the band's best effort, it established the blueprint for a musical style which, for all the bullish puffing of the band's 'progressive' credentials, they would develop hardly at all."
 However, he found significant shortcomings with all of the individual songs, excepting only "Atropos", which he called the album's best track.